gblkev/three-layer-architecture/README.md

 **business** -> only unit tests
 **controller** -> only integration tests
 All components necessary to run the application (MySQL, Redis, Kafka, etc.) are started with random ports once for every Maven module.
-Then, data are cleared after each test / method.
+Then, data is cleared after each test / method.

 ### Endpoints
 Sandbox: